This Ambrotype of Pauline Cushman (1833-1893) by Mathew Brady's Studio hangs in the National Portrait Gallery in Washington, DC.

 Maj.
 Pauline Cushman

 In March of 1863, Actress Pauline Cushman, born Harriet Wood in 1833, was offered money to give a toast “to Jefferson Davis and the Confederacy” from the stage during her performance at Wood's Theatre in Louisville, KY.
-After consulting the Union Provost Marshall she accepted the money, make the toast and was fired from the theatre.
+After consulting the Union Provost Marshall she accepted the money, made the toast and was fired from the theatre.
 Thus began her carrier as a Union Spy.

 The Treasonable Toast at the Louisville Theatre